 2: What might be a sufficient basis of legal legitimacy?

-The surveillance-industrial complex will push back on this, and there are plenty of directions they could take.
+The attention industry will push back on this, and there are a couple of directions they could take.
 On what basis could Apple or the EU possibly set these requirements?

 Two frames seem especially promising as a basis of legitimacy: